char-lie-ho/COMM2216-user-document/docs/instructionSet1.md

 !!!
 Note

-    Using a link is typically more efficient when inviting multiple people.
+    Inviting multiple people is typically more efficient with a link.

 ![img_8.png](pictures/img_8.png){ width="300" }